r-ising/cloudflare-ddns/README.md

 ## Troubleshooting

 ### Authentication fails
-- Verify your username and password are correctly set using `wrangler secret list`
+- Verify your username and password are correctly set using `npx wrangler secret list`
 - Check that FritzBox is sending the correct credentials

 ### DNS record not updating
 - Verify your Cloudflare API token has DNS edit permissions
 - Check that the Zone ID matches your domain
-- View worker logs with `wrangler tail`
+- View worker logs with `npx wrangler tail`

 ### FritzBox shows error
 - Check the Update-URL format is correct